jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_connect_details.md

 Select **Windows Authentication (using Diagnostic Server credentials)** to use the Windows user configured to run the Spotlight Diagnostic Server.

 Alternatively, fill in the **User** and **Password** fields.

+### Connection Failure Properties
+Set the connection timeout and the number of times Spotlight should attempt to connect to the Replication before raising the [Connection Failure alarm][replication_alarm_monitoredserver_connectionfailure].

+{% include tip.html content="If the number of times Spotlight should attempt to connect to the Replication before raising an alarm is greater than 9 then type that number into the given field." %}

 ## Test the connection